Open In Colab Open in Kaggle

 display_original_and_transformed_images(image, augmented_image_tensor)

-All those transformation create a challenging curriculum that forces the model to generalize.
+All those transformation create a challenging curriculum that encourages the model to generalize better.
 Note that we’re limited by our imagination in creating these augmentations.
 Some real world invariances, for example invariance to the style of handwritten characters, can be hard to simulate with this approach.

 Submit your feedback#